openmaptiles/www.openmaptiles.org/docs/host/maptiler-server.md

 <a class="btn" href="https://www.maptiler.com/server/download/">Server Download</a>

-On Window open installer and follow the installation wizard.
+On Windows, open the installer and follow the installation wizard.

-On Linux install with:
+On Linux, install with:

 - (DEB) `sudo dpkg -i maptiler-server-x.x.x.deb`
 - (RPM) `sudo rpm -i maptiler-server-x.x.x.rpm`

 ### 2. Start server

-Windows: Just launch installed aplication
+Windows: Launch the installed application

 Linux: Run directly with `maptiler-server` or as system service `maptiler-server-servicify`.

 ### 3. Add data and run administration

-Put MBTiles into servers work directory and visit the web administration at **`http://localhost:3560/admin`** in your browser.
+Put MBTiles into the server's work directory and visit the web administration at **`http://localhost:3560/admin`** in your browser.

 #### More articles